-This site is intended to provide a brief introduction to the public inquiry into the Port of London Authority’s Harbour Revision Order, and useful links if you want to find out more.
+This site is intended to provide a brief introduction to the public inquiry into the Port of London Authority’s proposed Harbour Revision Order.
+Find out more here.

 In the news